The #8meals APP is ready for free download in the App Store & Google Play!

 You don’t have to be perfect to make a difference.

-A study at the University of Michigan and Tulane University discovered that the single most important action we can take to combat climate change is to adopt a plant-based diet.
+Environmentalists agree that one of the most important actions we can take to combat climate change is to adopt a plant-based diet.
+A study at the University of Michigan and Tulane University inspired us to create the #8meals challenge.
 It doesn’t have to be all or nothing.
 If we all decreased our animal protein intake by even 40-50% we could make significant progress in reversing climate change.

 Animal agriculture is responsible for more than 18% of greenhouse gases worldwide.
 Plus, it contributes to land and water degradation, biodiversity loss, acid rain, coral reef degeneration and deforestation.
 Learn more about this on our plant-based Call to Action page by clicking here.

-FACT: Just 1 family meal that contains 1 pound of beef needs up to 8,000 gallons of water to produce.
+FACT: A family meal that contains 1 pound of beef requires 8,000 gallons of water to produce.
 YOUR ACTIONS MATTER.

 Climate change is now at an ‘all hands on deck’ urgency.